coilysiren/blog/posts/thebadvocatemag.md

 ### [Calling in a Popular LGBT Advocacy Magazine](http://lynncyrin.me/post/thebadvocatemag)

-So there was an issue today with [a popular LGBT Advocacy Magazine](http://www.advocate.com/) not having an understanding of the intersection of African American and transgender identites.
+So there was an issue today with [a popular LGBT Advocacy Magazine](http://www.advocate.com/) not having an understanding of the intersection of African American and transgender identities.
 The issue is ALMOST entirely with the headline of an article they published, headline shown here:

 <blockquote class="twitter-tweet" lang="en"><p>Is the T Word the New N Word? <a href="http://t.co/ZRFJWG4f6c">http://t.co/ZRFJWG4f6c</a></p>&mdash; The Advocate (@TheAdvocateMag) <a href="https://twitter.com/TheAdvocateMag/statuses/456759875347816449">April 17, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>